ZhgChg.Li

 let fromViewController = transitionContext.viewController(forKey: .from)

-// Get the initial frame information of the current UIViewController's view:
+// Get the initial frame of the current UIViewController's view:

 let fromInitalFrame = transitionContext.initialFrame(for: fromViewController!)

-// Get the final frame information of the current UIViewController's view: (can get the final frame from the previous display animation when closing the animation)
+// Get the final frame of the current UIViewController's view: (can get the final frame from the previous display animation when closing)

 let fromFinalFrame = transitionContext.finalFrame(for: fromViewController!)